Convert ODT to FB2

 Output FB2 structure:

-✓ Rich metadata (author, title, annotation) ✓ Each story as separate <section> ✓ Automatic table of contents ✓ Cyrillic text preserved perfectly ✓ Compatible with: FBReader, CoolReader, PocketBook FB2 Features: - Nested sections for stories - Author bio in annotation - Genre: prose_rus_classic - Language: ru
+✓ Rich metadata (author, title, annotation) ✓ Each story as separate <section> ✓ Automatic table of contents generated ✓ All text preserved with UTF-8 encoding ✓ Compatible with: FBReader, CoolReader, PocketBook FB2 Structure: - Nested sections for each story - Author bio in annotation element - Genre: prose_contemporary - Language tag set automatically

 Example 3: Book with Cover Image